 Hypselodoris bennetti (Angas, 1864)

-Occasionally extremely common throughout the Solitary Islands Marine Park (SIMP).
-Only known from the east coast of Australia, most records in NSW.
+Occasionally extremely common throughout the Solitary Islands Marine Park.
+Only known from the east coast of Australia, most records in New South Wales.

 Found in shallow to deep rocky reef.

-This attractive dorid is often found in pairs, is diurnally active and grows to 60mm, although is often smaller in the SIMP.
-Its food sponge is Psammocinia sp.
-This sponge is often overgrown with algae and not easily recognisable.
-Mating pair pictured in the top photograph.
+Bright to darker blue body, with pale red tinged gills and rhinophores.
+The mantle has a yellow border with a row of red spots on the inner side.
+Often found in pairs, see mating couple in top photograph, is diurnally active and grows to 60 mm, although is usually smaller.
+Its food sponge is Psammocinia sp. which is often overgrown with algae and not easily recognisable.
 Similar Goniobranchus hunterae has pale gills and rhinophores.